to improve the lives of animals in

 The Dona Ana County Humane Society offers discounts for senior citizens who wish to adopt a pet from the Animal Service Center of the Mesilla Valley (ASCMV).

 Ruff To Ready

-In an effort to prevent dogs from being returned to the shelter, the Doña Ana County Humane Society established the "Ruff to Ready" program, which offers basic behavior training to shelter dogs that are in foster care or in foster-to-adopt homes through the ASCMV.
+In an effort to prevent dogs from being returned to the shelter, the Doña Ana County Humane Society established the "Ruff to Ready" program, which offers basic behavior training to shelter dogs that are in foster care or in foster-to-adopt homes through the ASCMV and APA.